 Do men and women in the family have the same rights, in law and practice, with regards to inheritance (including equal rank in the succession)?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please explain.
 In addition, is there evidence of waiver of inheritance rights by women?